Counting Patterns in Degenerate Graphs in Constant Space

 \textbf{Treedepth 1:} A DAG with treedepth two must have at least two source vertices.
 In such a case, there must exist at least one non-source vertex that is reachable from both sources.
 This implies that the path on three vertices, $P_3$, where a single non-source is reachable from two distinct sources, forms a minimal induced minor obstruction for DAG treedepth one.

 \textbf{Treedepth 2:} A DAG with treedepth three must have at least three source vertices.
 Also, there is no source $s$ such that for each pair of sources $s_i$ and $s_j$, $R(s_i)\cap R(s_j)\subseteq R(s)$.
-Otherwise we make $s$ as root and all other sources as child and get a DAG elimination tree of depth two.
+Otherwise, we make $s$ the root and all other sources as children and get a DAG elimination tree of depth two.